LiamWestNZ/cs2hud/README.md

 # CS2 Custom Spectator Hud

-This an in-development spectator hud
+This is an in-development custom spectator hud